A successful, satisfying and fun day thanks to our nineteen volunteers and perfect weather!

 Laura Mailander and Anna Sommo and Cultivating Community for tools, time and food!

 Another planting day next fall, to work on two more plots.
 In the meantime, we will be working on a long-term plan for the whole park, which will include blueberries, a wildflower meadow and other features to make Harbor View a beautiful, fruitful community landscape.
-If you’d like to work on this project with us, learn more, or donate to our efforts, the Harbor View Park Edible Grove website or write to firstname.lastname@example.org
+If you’d like to work on this project with us, learn more, or donate to our efforts, the Edible Hillside at Harbor View Park website or write to firstname.lastname@example.org

 Learn more about planting day on the West End News.